 Nepal is a diverse country whose history and culture is influenced by its Eastern and Southern neighbors.
 Similar to many Asian cultures, Nepal was once ruled by dynasties during ancient times.
-It wasn’t until the 18th century, that Nepal become unified as one under the Gorkha rule.
+It wasn’t until the 18th century that Nepal became unified as one under the Gorkha rule.

 Since the end of World War II, Nepal’s government has struggled to stabilize.
-A revolution in 1951 failed to make a new government and a royal coup in 1960, which established the panchayat system.
+A revolution in 1951 failed to make a new government, and in 1960 there was a royal coup, which established the panchayat system.
 In 1997, a civil war broke out that saw the Prince assassinate nine members of the royal family.
-The civil war didn’t officially end until 2008, when the federal democratic republic was formed.
+The civil war didn’t officially end until 2008 when the federal democratic republic was formed.

 Female travelers will also notice that Nepal is a patriarchal society, though it changes in the mountains where Sherpa women will often be in charge of running the lodge.
 Sherpa communities have always come from the mountains, but now they are famous throughout Nepal for their association with extreme mountaineering or trekking.

-In the touristy areas, many people may speak English.
-While they may not be entirely fluent, they will have a strong enough base that you can communicate.
-English has become an important language as the influx of tourism and the demand for mountain guides has grown throughout the years.
+In touristy areas, many people may speak English.
+They may not be entirely fluent, they will have a strong enough base that you can communicate.
+English has become an important language as the influx of tourism, and the demand for mountain guides has grown throughout the years.

 If you fail to receive an entry stamp into Nepal, you will not be allowed to depart the country and may face additional consequences from the Nepalese government.
 If you have a tourist visa, but it is no longer valid on the date you wish to exit the country, you will not be allowed to leave until you have properly extended your visa and paid the extension fee.